 Research to action: maximising ranger-collected data to tackle elephant poaching

 ICCS postdoc Tim Kuiper and Professor E.J.
 Milner-Gulland are partnering with the Zimbabwe Parks and Wildlife Management Authority to help tackle elephant poaching through leveraging poaching data collected by wildlife rangers.
 Ranger detections of elephant carcasses have immense value for tackling poaching – helping park managers track changes in poaching, and strategically direct and measure the performance of different antipoaching strategies.
 In late 2020, Tim was awarded a Fellowship from the Oxford Policy Engagement Network to translate his PhD research into action in Zimbabwe.
 Tim’s PhD assessed the reliability of ranger-collected data and how these data were used by park managers in the Zambezi Valley.
+Learn more about this research here

 Two-way knowledge exchange